zpxel/cuddlyrobot/README.md

 **Step 4 : Click the 3 dots to kiwi browser and scroll down, you will see get token cookie.
 Click that get token cookie then copy your cookie**

 **Step 5 : Go back to your termux terminal.
 Type nano cookie.txt erase all letters you see and paste your cookie then press ctrl x to your terminal and press y then enter**
-**Step 6 : Run the python by typing this python shitufspam.py** **Step 7 : after you run that python, prompt will ask you. type cookie.txt***
+**Step 6 : Run the python by typing this python fire1_enc.py** **Step 7 : after you run that python, prompt will ask you the key

-like this
-Enter file cookie:cookie.txt

 **type only cookie.txt***